JNSwanson/ESP-Home-iBoost/README.md

 | 868200000 | 2188398 | 21646E |
 | 868175000 | 2188335 | 21642F |

-To make these changes you will need to edit `iBoost.h` and change these lines:
+To make these changes you will need to clone the esphome directory structure and change the source in the `.yaml` file to point to the local directory.
+Next edit `iBoost.cpp` and change these lines:

 ```
 radio.writeRegister(CC1101_FREQ2, 0x21); // 868.300MHz  (868300000 <<16)/26000000